EdWrayy/personal-site/README.md

 - 🌙 Dark mode with theme toggle
 - 📱 Fully responsive layout
 - 🧩 Sections for About, Experience, Projects, and Contact
-- 🚀 Hosted on my own VPS using nginx
+- 🚀 Hosted on my own VPS using **nginx**
+- 🐍 Includes a lightweight Python file for running a local test server